w3c/wai-planning-and-implementation/README.md

 # WAI Planning and Implementation

 This is the repository for the WAI Planning and Implementation materials review, see [current pages][LivePage].

-You can find the current draft state of the document on [this Github Pages site][GHPage]
+This review is part of a larger, ongoing effort to [improve these resources][ProjectPage].

+The following draft documents are available in this project:

+* [Planning for Web Accessibility][PlanningPage]
+* [Improving the Accessibility of your Website][ImprovingPage]
+* [Developing Organizational Policies on Web Accessibility][PoliciesPage]

 ## How to contribute